 I often think about life (as many of us do of course).
-But as a Naturopathic Doctor, I see many lives affected through the course of an illness, a birth, a death, and like most of us, I wonder “why” certain things happen to certain people.
+But as a Health Care Provider, I see many lives affected through the course of an illness, a birth, a death, and like most of us, I wonder “why” certain things happen to certain people.

 I have seen and experienced for myself the unique reasons for the “why” when I have least expected it.
 Hindsight indeed, is 20/20.
 Now more and more, I trust the universe to provide some explanation to my questions of “why” if and when I really need to know.
 And when I really need to know something (for my own growth or wellness), the universe absolutely provides me with the answers I need.